DataDog/documentation/content/guides/livecontainers.md

 - Real-time (2s) data collection will be turned off after 30 minutes.
 To resume real-time collection, refresh the page.

-- The Process Agent is available for the default Debian docker-dd-agent image only.
+- Live Containers is available for the default Debian docker-dd-agent image only.
 It is not included in the Alpine image.

 - RBAC settings can restrict Kubernetes metadata collection.
 Please refer to the [RBAC entites for the Datadog Agent]( https://gist.github.com/hkaj/404385619e5908f16ea3134218648237).